For those not yet familiar with the ‘CALM’ framework, it includes the practice of being:

 - C – Collaborative: engaging openly and transparently with other staff to plan and develop (internal or external) work products.

 - A – Anticipatory: planning effectively using agile methods, being aware of relevant data (through analysis and reporting) and building in a process for feedback.

 - L – Letting go of Command and Control Leadership and Embracing Collective Leadership: locating and enabling leaders at all levels whilst developing a shared sense of decision-making and accountability – demonstrating leaderful actions.

 - M – Mindful: making time and space to reflect on information and decisions.

-The ‘CALM’ framework, as introduced in the Culture24 Pathways resource and case studies, may be applied to the shift to remote work.
+The ‘CALM’ framework may be applied to the shift to remote work.
 Simply transferring work practices from the physical space to the digital space will not work.
 Let’s be honest with each other – was how we were working in a physical space really working?
 When working remotely, communication and conversation are critical ingredients to ensure we are collectively working towards shared goals and objectives.
 When working remotely, we need to develop the habit of over communicating.
 We have to narrate our work and collaborate-in-place, so others are clear about what we are doing and why.